A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement

 \subsection{Implementation Details}

 \textbf{Inference Configs.} For a fair comparison, we adopt the same inference configs for all experiments.
 Specifically, we utilize VLLM~\cite{kwon2023efficient} as the framework for LLM inference.
 For the sampling parameters of LLM inference, we set the temperature to 0.7.
 The maximum length of output tokens is 8,192 to avoid extremely long responses.
 We also set the presence penalty to 1.05 to avoid endless repetition.
 If the length of context tokens exceeds the limitation of an LLM, the YaRN~\cite{peng2023yarn} method is used to extend the context window.
-Moreover, we use Linq-Embed-Mistral~\cite{kim2024linq} as the embedding model in all experiments, and the embedding dimension is 4,096.
+Moreover, we use Linq-Embed-Mistral~\cite{kim2024linq} as the embedding model in all experiments, and the embedding dimension is 8,192.

-\textbf{Hyperparameters.} For all SMACS experiments, we use nearly the same hyperparameters to ensure consistency and fair comparison.
+\textbf{Hyperparameters.} For all SMCS experiments, we use nearly the same hyperparameters to ensure consistency and fair comparison.
 Specifically, we set the number of referencers $K$ as 7.
 The base retrieval number $N^{sup\_base}$ is 400 while the tolerance threshold coefficient $\gamma = 0.95$.
 The dropping number $K_{drop}$ is 1.
 The number of aggregating $n=8$.
 The balance coefficient of PPL score $\lambda$ is 1.0.

-\textbf{Compared Methods.} In the experiment, in addition to comparing the performance of single LLMs, we also compared six popular multi-LLMs collaboration methods, and the experimental settings are as follows: Symbolic-MoE*~\cite{chen2025symbolic} retains its original model profiling and LLM selection framework while employing Llama-3.3-70B-Instruct for final response aggregation.
+\textbf{Compared Methods.} In the experiment, in addition to comparing the performance of single LLMs, we also compared six popular multi-LLMs collaboration methods, and the experimental settings are as follows: Symbolic\_MOE*~\cite{chen2025symbolic} retains its original model profiling and LLM selection framework while employing Llama-3.3-70B-Instruct for final response aggregation.
 MoA~\cite{wang2024mixture} employs 15 LLMs as references, also utilizing Llama-3.3-70B-Instruct as the aggregator.
-For Self-MoA~\cite{li2025rethinking}, we utilize the best LLM on the validation dataset of each benchmark.
-For Self Consistency~\cite{chen2023universal}, we select the best LLM on the validation datasets of each benchmark to generate eight responses per query, respectively.
+For both Self-MoA~\cite{li2025rethinking} and Self-Consistency~\cite{chen2023universal}, we utilize each dataset's best LLM to generate 8 responses per query.
 Simple Router directly employs the best-performing LLM from each dataset's question bank for response generation.
 Majority Voting~\cite{chen2024more} determines the final output through voting among 15 reference LLMs.